How philanthropy can ease a growing mental health crisis in the U.S.

-Can the U.S. health system handle the mental health effects resulting from the COVID-19 pandemic?
+Can the U.S. health system handle the mental health crisis resulting from the COVID-19 pandemic?
 Experts think not.
 Despite increased funding for fiscal year 2020 across various health agencies and robust mental health provisions in the COVID-19 stimulus aid package, community-based services and social supports are on the brink of closing or are already overwhelmed and unable to keep pace with the growing need for mental health treatment.

 According to the National Institute of Mental Health, an estimated 46.6 million adults aged 18 or older in the United States live with a mental illness.
 These illnesses vary in form and degree yet represent 18.9 percent of all U.S. adults.
 As Mental Health Awareness Month comes to a close, we will need to keep the spotlight on how people are coping during the pandemic and its aftermath.